Molmed/checkQC/paper/paper.md

 type and evaluates these criteria automatically, which to the best of our knowledge, is not supported by existing software.

+Another software library which focuses on working with Illumina data from a sequencing run perspective is basecallQC [@basecallQC].
+This is a library for the R [@R] programming language, which allows the user to perform utility actions related to a sequencing run, as well as create summary reports.
+It does not, however, provide built in functionality to access quality control thresholds, nor does it provide a commandline interface to the user.

 # Features

  - Support for the following Illumina instrument types: HiSeq2500, HiSeqX, MiSeq and NovaSeq.